PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/ComputerVision/DLComputerVision1b.md

 # DL computer vision II: Application

-This week, you will need to apply your newly gained knowledge to build, (train), and evaluate a traditional and DL object detection model on the real-life image dataset('difficult' object detection task).
+In this knowledge module, you will find a list of online resources to help you to build, (train), and evaluate a traditional and DL object detection model on the real-life image dataset('difficult' object detection task).

 After this module, you will be able to: